David Johansen: Buster Poindexter

-In the late 1980s, Johansen achieved moderate commercial success under the pseudonym Buster Poindexter, accompanied by The Uptown Horns, performing jump blues, traditional pop, swing, and novelty songs.
+In the late 1980s, Johansen achieved moderate commercial success under the pseudonym Buster Poindexter, accompanied by the Uptown Horns, performing jump blues, traditional pop, swing, and novelty songs.
 He also appeared as part of the house band on the television program Saturday Night Live.
-As Poindexter, he scored his first hit song, "Hot Hot Hot", which, in an interview on National Public Radio's Fresh Air, he called "the bane of my existence" due to its pervasive popularity.
+As Poindexter, he scored his first hit song, "Hot Hot Hot", which, in an interview on National Public Radio's Fresh Air, he called "the bane of my life" due to its pervasive popularity.
 "Hot Hot Hot" was initially written and recorded by Montserratian Soca artist Arrow.
-As Poindexter, Johansen often appeared with his band, The Banshees of Blue.
+As Poindexter, Johansen often appeared with his band, the Banshees of Blue.
 Early Poindexter releases combined an eclectic selection of covers with Johansen's own compositions.
-Johansen went on to issue Buster Poindexter's Happy Hour, an album of songs thematically linked by their subject matter: alcohol.
+Johansen went on to issue Buster's Happy Hour, an album of songs thematically linked by their subject matter: alcohol.
 It was followed by Buster Poindexter's Spanish Rocket Ship, which focused on salsa and merengue music.

 Acting

 Johansen acted in several films during the 1980s and 1990s, and in 2000, had a brief role on the HBO drama series Oz.
 He appeared in the television series The Adventures of Pete & Pete in the episode "On Golden Pete", in which he played a park ranger.
 He appeared in the Muppet Television segment of an episode of The Jim Henson Hour.
-Among his more prominent roles are that of the wisecracking Ghost of Christmas Past in Scrooged, as well as the part of "Looney" in the movie Let It Ride, playing opposite Richard Dreyfuss.
-He starred opposite Hulk Hogan and Sherman Hemsley in Mr. Nanny, and co-starred with John C. McGinley in the movie Car 54, Where Are You?, based on the television series.
+He also appeared in The Equalizer playing a violent criminal named Garnet in the 1987 episode, "Re-Entry."
+Among his more prominent roles are that of the wisecracking Ghost of Christmas Past in Scrooged (1988), which starred Bill Murray as well as the part of "Looney" in the movie Let It Ride (1989), playing opposite Richard Dreyfuss.
+He starred opposite Hulk Hogan and Sherman Hemsley in Mr. Nanny (1993) and co-starred with John C. McGinley in the movie Car 54, Where Are You?
+(1994), based on the television series.
 He can be seen in the Jim White documentary film Searching for the Wrong Eyed Jesus in which he sings a version of Geeshie Wiley's "Last Kind Words" while in a motel room.
-He also had a supporting role with Mick Jagger and Emilio Estevez in the movie Freejack.
+He also had a supporting role with Mick Jagger and Emilio Estevez in the movie Freejack (1992).
 He also played Halston (a hired hitman) in the anthology film Tales from the Darkside: The Movie (1990), in the segment "The Cat from Hell".
-He was also the guest music artist on the Miami Vice episode "The Dutch Oven" (1985) where he sang "King of Babylon".
-Johansen most recently portrayed the bartender in the Netflix special A Very Murray Christmas.
-Johansen lent his voice to the villain Ding Dong Daddy in the original Teen Titans animated series in the season 5 episode 9 episode "Revved Up".
+He was also the guest music artist on the Miami Vice episode "The Dutch Oven" (1985), where he sang "King of Babylon".
+Johansen most recently portrayed the bartender in the Bill Murray Netflix special A Very Murray Christmas.
+Johansen voiced the villain Ding Dong Daddy in the original Teen Titans animated series in the season 5 episode 9 episode "Revved Up".

 Johansen's legs appeared in John Lennon and Yoko Ono's 1971 film Up Your Legs Forever.
 He also voiced the Beartaur character in the 2021 Centaurworld animated Netflix television series.